vesuxyz/docs/docs/explore/defi-spring.md

 ### Which markets are eligible?

-As per July 10th 2024, the following markets are eligible for STRK tokens:
+As per December 1th 2024, the following markets are eligible for DeFi Spring rewards:

 - STRK
+- xSTRK
+- sSTRK
 - ETH
 - USDC
 - USDT